Gen. H.R. McMaster upends anti-Trump insider narrative

 Anti-Trump forces expecting another insider’s tale on how awful the president is will be disappointed by retired Army Lt.
 Gen. H.R.
 McMaster.

-He served as President Trump’s national security advisor for one year, from early in 2017 to April 2018.
-It was a critical time in the emerging White House: Mr. Trump wanted to explore new relations with two despots, Russia’s Vladimir Putin and North Korea’s Kim Jung Un, while abandoning former President Barack Obama’s hallmark Iran nuclear deal.
+He served as President Trump’s national security adviser from early in 2017 to April 2018.
+It was a critical time in the emerging White House: Mr. Trump wanted to explore new relations with two despots, Russia’s Vladimir Putin and North Korea’s Kim Jong-un, while abandoning former President Barack Obama’s hallmark Iran nuclear deal.

-Gen. McMaster’s immediate successor, John Bolton, just finished the media rounds of his thorough trashing of Mr. Trump in “The Room Where It Happened.”
+Gen. McMaster’s immediate successor, John R. Bolton, just finished the media rounds of his thorough trashing of Mr. Trump in “The Room Where It Happened.”

 Gen. McMaster, a career strategist/warrior, takes a broader world view in “Battlegrounds: The Fight to Defend the Free World,” which debuted Tuesday.
 It’s not “kiss and tell.”
 There is no obsessive Trump psychoanalysis or tales of a dysfunctional White House.